 This recipe is a good choice for a supper dish with no meat.

 Oven-roasted vegetables have a magical, toasted, concentrated flavour, and they keep all their dazzling colours intact.
-Vegetarians may like to know there is a Parmesan 'style' cheese available from Bookhams, and strict vegetarians, exclude the anchovies.
+Vegetarians may like to know there is a Parmesan 'style' cheese available from Bookham and Harrison Farms Ltd, and for strict vegetarians, exclude the anchovies.

 This recipe is from Delia's Complete How to Cook.
 Serves 4

 Start off by preparing the courgettes and aubergine an hour ahead of time: chop them into 1½ inch (4 cm) chunks, leaving the skins on, and layer them in a colander with a sprinkling of salt between each layer.